notAnil/MyReadingStory/Epicureanism.md

 Infinite body and infinite void.
 We are formed from special atoms and just like atoms fall apart from each other objects dissolve and die.

 Has a big impact on modern understanding of science and [[Humanism]].
 Really important on modern life perspective.
+His rejection of divine intervention can be found again in  [[Start of Modern Science]] and the rest.

 [[De Rerum Natura]].